taosdata/TDengine/docs/en/15-programming/03-connector/05-node.md

 ---
-sidebar_label: Node.js
+sidebar_label: Node.JS
-title: TDengine Node.js Connector
+title: TDengine Node.JS Connector
+description: Detailed guide for Node.JS Connector
 ---

  `td2.0-rest-connector` are the official Node.js language connectors for TDengine.
 Node.js developers can develop applications to access TDengine instance data. `td2.0-rest-connector` is a **REST connector** that connects to TDengine instances via the REST API.